GoldStar184/Xtreme-Wiki/Generic-Guides.md

 **DO NOT DOWNLOAD THE SOURCE CODE ONLY THE RELEASES!!**

-Now there is two options.
-The easy one or the easy no brainer one.

 ### **The recommended method:**
 Now use an application to unzip the file you just downloaded.
 (If you don't know how to unzip / use 7zip look into the 7zip section)
 * -> Extract to a Folder